 The farm also produced, and still does produce, crops.
 A great example of sustainability was undertaken during the time of egg production at Eaton: wheat was grown in the fields; then stored and milled on-site and finally fed to the chickens.
 They then produced eggs which were packed and graded on-site and then sold to local shops.
 Although the system has now changed to grow wheat for biscuits and poultry feed.

-Looking after the environment remains of key importance, with a range of features eing introduced over the last 7 years, including tree protection zones, wildlife strips along hedgerows, and leaving all areas close to the brooks free from crops to ensure the water stays clean and protected.
+Looking after the environment remains of key importance, with a range of features being introduced over the last 7 years, including tree protection zones, wildlife strips along hedgerows, and leaving all areas close to the brooks free from crops to ensure the water stays clean and protected.

 Today, the main business at Eaton Manor is holiday accommodation and the properties are all graded between 4 and 5 stars by Visit England.
 The land owned by the Madeley family is now approximately 500 acres.

-Garden Cottage was the original building containing the stalls where the cows were milked, and was later a farm workshop and store.
+Garden Cottage was the original building containing the stalls where the cows were milked and later became a farm workshop and store.

 In the 1950’s, as technology improved, Dennis built a modern ‘cow house’ next to his first cow stalls, which is now Curlew Cottage.
 This ‘cow house’ contained semi automatic milking equipment, and was subsequently used as home to all the baby calves.